Are you passionate about where you live and want the best for your area?

 Please note that the allowances you receive may affect any financial assistance you receive and are taxable - you should contact the agency that provides the financial assistance to find out how you may be affected.

-Full details of the Council’s Allowances Scheme can be found here.
+Full details of the Council’s Allowances Scheme is available below.18170

 Further training and development will be available throughout your time as a councillor to help you develop your skills.

 The Governance Support Team is a council department and is on hand to provide support with councillors’ queries, expenses etc. You will also be set up with an email address and provided with help to access to access the Council's IT network from home.

 The Employment Rights Act 1996 requires your employer to allow you a reasonable amount of time off for your work as a councillor.
 You may need to discuss this and agree on the details with your employer.

 Successful candidates will be expected to participate in several training events in the first three months following the election.

 You can also view the calendar of meetings which lists all of the public meetings scheduled for the next four years.

 - How the council works